Aliciawyse/code-challenge/README.md

 # Scrub Personal Identifiable Information

 ## What is this?
+Hello!
 This is a Ruby script that will scrub personal indentifiable information from a valid `input.json` file.
 This script determines what information to scrub based on a `sensitive_fields.txt` file.

 ## Prerequisites
 Before you continue, ensure you have met the following requirements: